Skip Navigation or Skip to Content

 Instructor

-Our classes consist of a pre-assignment, independent coursework, and final assignment, as well as live online class sessions with your teacher/other au pairs.
+Class includes a pre-assignment, independent coursework, final assignment, and live class sessions with your teacher.
 Credit for J-1 visa students is 36 hours.
-Students earning J-1 visa credit must attend all sessions and complete all homework.
+Students earning J-1 visa credit must attend all classes and complete all homework.

 Prerequisites